cainam/home-cluster-deployment/README.md

 - k8s operator written in python
 - simple status page using FastAPI which async calls to fetch information from the systems
 - EnvoyFilter with Lua script to modify authentication responses - really cool!
-- loading of additional playbooks per application (additional_images, migrate, post_deployment)
+- loading of additional playbooks per application (additional_images, migrate, post_deployment): this makes it possible to include specific application playbooks where needed, like postgresql major version update)

 # usage
 some additional files are required for handling sensitive information (like passwords), these are to be stored at $local_conf (files: secret)